Kitty Foyle (radio and TV series): Television serial

 On January 13, 1958, Kitty Foyle premiered on NBC Television.
 Under new direction and an all new cast, the show went underway.
 When it premiered, Kitty Foyle was NBC's first thirty-minute soap opera.
 At the time, 15 minutes was the standard for a televised daytime soap opera.

 The televised version of Kitty Foyle starred up-and-coming actress Kathleen Murray in the title role of Irish secretary Kitty Foyle.
 The program also starred actor William Redfield as Foyle's love interest Wyn Strafford and character actors Bob Hastings and Ralph Dunn in the roles of her brother Ed and father 'Pop' Foyle, respectively.
 Also in the cast were Judy Lewis, Les Damon and a very young Patty Duke.

 The series was produced by Charles Irving.
 Carlton E. Morse, writer for radio's One Man's Family, served as head writer of the series.
 Hal Cooper was the director of the series and the series was packaged and distributed by Henry Jaffee Enterprises.

 The television version of Kitty Foyle did not go well with viewers.
 The story seemed tailor-made for the daytime serial market, but it wasn't.
-Perhaps the story was too familiar, or perhaps once the basic story was told, there was nothing else to say about Kitty and her problems. the Other sources speculate that one reason it was not successful was that the main character, Kitty Foyle, was not introduced until five weeks into the program.
+Perhaps the story was too familiar, or perhaps once the basic story was told, there was nothing else to say about Kitty and her problems.

 The serial only lasted five months and ended its network television run on June 27, 1958.